walles/catiplicator/README.md

 * Create a challenge suggester that suggests challenges based on:
   * DONE: level context (what we've used in the current round), avoid repetition
   * player context (skill level, failures)
+* Set up CI on pushes, running at least the JUnit tests
 * If the player defeats a previously-failed question, say so in the level-finished screen
 * Add (cat inspired?) sound effects to all interactions